kontainapp/guide/getting_started/kubenetes.md

 ```
 :::

 Use kubectl exec to run uname -r on the test pod.
-When running under the Kontain Runtime, the uname(2) system call appends the string "kontain." to the release name.

 ```shell
 kubectl exec deployment.apps/kontain-test-app -- uname -r
 ```

-The output example is
+When running under the Kontain Runtime, the uname(2) system call adds the string "kontain" to the release name

 :::custom-shell-output
 ```
 <kernel-version>.<host-name>.x86_64.kontain.KVM